 General considerations for your LLM program

-Reputation is not everything, but among schools that do not differ dramatically in their ability to deliver what you are looking for, it is highly likely to be the critical factor.
+Reputation is not everything, but among schools that do not differ dramatically in their ability to deliver what you are looking for, it is highly likely to be the critical factor and it is worth considering what are the most popular LLMs.
 Location can affect many aspects of your experience.
 Schools located in major cities offer both a social life outside of their walls and part-time employment possibilities – as well as possible post-degree employment options.

 A school’s location may offer a chance to learn another language and culture.
 Going abroad to school may offer a chance to work abroad, albeit at the potential sacrifice of local connections in your home country.